darrenjian/capstone-yolov5/capstone_scripts/BALANCED_DATASET_INSTRUCTIONS.md

 ## Key Differences from Original Workflow

 ### Original (with --slice-range):
-1. Created combined dataset with 90/10 imbalance
+1. Created combined dataset with 90/10 imbalance across all splits
 2. Used `--slice-range` during training to filter at runtime
 3. Still had imbalance in actual batches
 4. Required `obj_pw=5.0` to compensate
+5. Val/test also imbalanced but no way to verify realistic performance

-### New (with balanced dataset):
+### New (balanced train, realistic val/test):
-1. ✅ Pre-filter and balance dataset once
+1. ✅ Split data first (70/15/15)
+2. ✅ Undersample only train set to 50/50
-2. ✅ Training uses perfectly balanced data
+3. ✅ Train on perfectly balanced data
+4. ✅ Evaluate on realistic class distribution
-3. ✅ No runtime filtering needed
+5. ✅ No runtime filtering needed
-4. ✅ Lower `obj_pw=2.5` sufficient
+6. ✅ Lower `obj_pw=2.5` sufficient
-5. ✅ Better results, more stable training
+7. ✅ Better results, more stable training
+8. ✅ Honest evaluation metrics that reflect real-world performance

 ---

 ## Summary

 **What this achieves:**
-- ✅ Perfect 50/50 class balance (18,273:18,273)
+- ✅ **NO DATA LEAKAGE**: Splits at VOLUME level, not slice level
+- ✅ **Volume-level splitting**: All slices from same MRI stay in same split
+- ✅ **Automated verification**: Script checks for volume overlap between splits
+- ✅ Balanced training set (50/50: ~12,791 tear, ~12,791 no-tear)
+- ✅ Realistic val/test sets (19/81: preserves original imbalance)
-- ✅ Removes 57,894 excess no-tear slices
+- ✅ Removes ~40,526 excess no-tear slices from train only
-- ✅ Re-splits at slice level (not volume level)
 - ✅ Reproducible with seed parameter
 - ✅ Preserves all tear data (nothing discarded)

 **Training improvements:**
-- ✅ More stable convergence
+- ✅ More stable convergence from balanced training data
 - ✅ Less overfitting
 - ✅ Better generalization
 - ✅ Expected mAP@0.1: **0.75-0.85+** (vs 0.698 before)
 - ✅ Smaller train/val gap
 - ✅ Can use higher learning rates (0.005 vs 0.002)
+- ✅ **Honest evaluation on realistic class distribution**

+**Why this approach is better:**
+- ✅ Train on balanced data for stable learning
+- ✅ Evaluate on realistic data to measure real-world performance
+- ✅ Val/test metrics actually mean something for deployment
+- ✅ No artificial inflation of metrics from balanced test sets

 **Next steps:**
-1. Create balanced dataset
+1. Create balanced dataset with this script
-2. Update hyperparameters (lower `obj_pw`)
+2. Update hyperparameters (lower `obj_pw` to 2.5)
 3. Train with `--single-cls` and `--cos-lr`
-4. Monitor results and compare to previous runs
+4. Monitor results - val/test metrics now reflect realistic performance
+5. Compare to previous runs with confidence in evaluation metrics
-5. Celebrate better mAP@0.1! 🎉

 Good luck! 🚀